SZXC-WG/LocalGen-new/README.md

 Got a new idea or discovered a bug?
 We welcome contributions!
 Simply **open an issue or submit a pull request**, and we’ll get back to you as soon as possible.

+To contribute your own bot, check out the instructions in the [contribution guide](./CONTRIBUTING.md) and the [bot README](./src/bots/README.md).

 ## [Releases (Changelog)](http://github.com/SZXC-WG/LocalGen-new/releases)

-## Weak Robots?
-Time to Write a New One!

-Absolutely!
-We welcome any form of contribution.

-- For v6: Check out the instructions in the [contribution guide](./CONTRIBUTING.md) and the [bot README](./src/bots/README.md).
-- For v5: Check out the instructions at [#31](../../issues/31) for more details.

 ## Building the project